 The pipeline right of way must be kept clear of any buildings, structures, trees, shrubs, excess vegetation, fence posts, electric / telephone poles or other "encroachments" which might damage and restrict access to the pipeline.
 The right of way protects the public and the pipeline.
-If you notice any possible encroachments on MPLX G&P's, pipeline right of way or if you need to install a structure near the right of way, please call the state One-Call Center, Montana811.
+If you notice any possible encroachments on MPLX's, pipeline right of way or if you need to install a structure near the right of way, please call the state One-Call Center, Montana811.

 Pipeline markers are located along our pipeline right of way to help identify the approximate location of our pipeline.
-MPLX pipeline markers list the commodity transported and our 24-hour telephone number where a person can be reached at any time (866) 283-7676
+MPLX pipeline markers list the commodity transported and our 24-hour telephone number where a person monitoring our pipeline or a call center representitive can be reached at any time.